josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/👻_new_ghost_to_be_vetoed.md

 might i akso add: outstanding negotiations over damages.

 ---

-So I realised who this probably was, and I was going to make fun of the financial situation if that was the offer (and just to note it is intimidating a witness you should probably know that if you have law degrees)
+So I realised who this probably was, and I was going to make fun of the financial situation if that was the offer (and just to note it is intimidating a witness/a bribe/seeking to pervert the course of justice; you should probably know that if you have law degrees)

 But there was something else I noticed, which I had been wondering about...